ankit-chaubey/delimiters/README.md

   - parse() is offline-only and no longer resolves mentions.
   - resolve_mentions(client, entities) added to explicitly resolve tg://user?id references to proper mention entities.

-(Keep a full CHANGELOG.md in the repo for detailed history.)
+(Check CHANGELOG.md in the repo for detailed history.)

 ---